Top 7 Tips for Budget Travel in Europe

 5. Avoid Restaurants in Touristy Areas

-Steer clear of restaurants near the Colosseum in Rome, Astronomical Clock in Prague, and Palacio Real in Madrid.
+Steer clear of restaurants near the Colosseum in Rome, the Astronomical Clock in Prague, and Palacio Real in Madrid.
 Always look for restaurants filled with locals.

 If someone is outside, shoving a menu in your face, soliciting you to come into their restaurant, chances are it is going to be overpriced and not authentic.
 If there are pictures on the menu and “We speak English” signs or multilingual menus, it is likely that the quality of the food will not be as good and you will be charged tourist prices.